Therapeutic Arts Practioner Program

 What is TAPPs?

-Therapeutic Art Practitioner Program aka TAPPs is a deep exploration of creativity, connecting you with your unique visual intelligence, while building skill in the techniques of therapeutic arts.
-You will learn and understand the impact of creativity and art-making on the brain in this hands-on training program.
+Therapeutic Arts Practitioner Program aka TAPPs is a deep exploration of creativity, connecting you with your unique visual intelligence while building skill in the techniques of therapeutic arts.
+You will learn and understand the impact of creativity and art-making on the brain in this experiential training program.

 Apply these new techniques and modalities to your own life or when working with clients and community members in your professional life.

 TAPP’s is not intended to certify you as an art therapist, but the experiential components offer practical techniques to enrich your existing clinical or teaching practice, or simply to apply to your own creative process.
 If you are already using art in your practice, TAPP’s will assist you in understanding the vibrancy and healing power in the art process.

 NOTE: TAPPs and TAMPs graduates may be able to apply their certification to an application for the Clinical Art Therapy Diploma program.
 Contact Enrollment for more details.